cscosu/ctf-writeups/2021/google_ctf/hexagon/README.md

 challenge: ELF 32-bit LSB executable, QUALCOMM DSP6, version 1 (SYSV), statically linked, for GNU/Linux 3.0.0, with debug_info, not stripped
 ```

 This is an executable for the Qualcomm Hexagon architecture.
+Ghidra doesn't
+support it, but [Cutter](https://cutter.re/) does.
+After opening it, we see a

-Opening it in Cutter, we see a very simple `main` function:
+very simple `main` function:

 ![main.png](main.png)